Yemen peace talks in balance as parties trade ultimatums

 Griffiths is the UN's third Yemen envoy since 2014, when Huthis overran the capital and drove Hadi's government into exile.

-The following year, Saudi Arabia and its allies formed a powerful regional military coalition to back Hadi's government.
+The following year, Saudi Arabia and its allies formed a powerful regional military coalition to back Hadi.

 The conflict has left nearly 10,000 people dead and pushed the Arab world's most impoverished country to the brink of famine.